praveenganesh/react-auto-grid/README.md

 # react-auto-grid
-This component provides easy way to handle grids in react
+This component eases the grid handling in React

 # Install
 `$ npm i react-auto-grid`